semantic-release

 .travis.yml configuration for multiple Node.js jobs

-This example creates a release build stage that runs semantic-release only after all test jobs are successful.
+This example creates a release that .

 Advanced configuration: Running the tests in the script step of the release stage is not necessary as the previous stage(s) already ran them.
 To increase speed, the script step of the release stage can be overwritten to skip the tests.
 Note that other commands such as build or compilation might still be required.